civicrm/civicrm-buildkit-vagrant/README.md

 # civicrm-buildkit-vagrant (cividev)

-This software is derived from [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV).It is an open source [Vagrant](https://www.vagrantup.com) configuration focused on [CiviCRM](https://civicrm.org) development.
-Cividev is [MIT Licensed](https://github.com/civicrm/civicrm-buildkit-vagrant/blob/master/LICENSE).
+This software is derived from [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV).
+It is an open source [Vagrant](https://www.vagrantup.com) configuration focused on [CiviCRM](https://civicrm.org) development.
+Cividev inherits VVV's [MIT License](https://github.com/civicrm/civicrm-buildkit-vagrant/blob/master/LICENSE).

 ## Overview

 ### The Purpose of cividev

-The primary goal of civicrm-buildkit-vagrant (cividev) is to provide a complete and easily installable development environment for CiviCRM with a standard server configuration and website templates.
+The primary goal of civicrm-buildkit-vagrant (cividev) is to provide a complete and easily installable development environment for CiviCRM with a standard server setup and CiviCRM configuration templates.

 Cividev is ideal for testing new releases, developing extensions and contributing to CiviCRM core.